Uthmanbello/portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Give a like if you like this project and kindly follow me using my social media handles
+Give a star ⭐️ if you like this project and kindly follow me using my social media handles

 <p align="right">(<a href="#readme-top">back to top</a>)</p>